jeftegoes/AwsOverview/AWS CICD.md

   - `CREATE_UPDATE` - create or update an existing stack
   - `DELETE_ONLY` - delete a stack if it exists

+## 6.9.
+Timeouts

+- A build represents a set of actions performed by AWS CodeBuild to create output artifacts (for example, a JAR file) based on a set of input artifacts (for example, a collection of Java class files).
+- A build in a queue that does not start after the number of minutes specified in its time out value is removed from the queue.
+  - **The default timeout value is eight hours.**
+  - You can override the build queue timeout with a value **between five minutes and eight hours** when you run your build.
+- By setting the timeout configuration, the build process will automatically terminate post the expiry of the configured timeout.

 # 7. AWS CodeDeploy

 - CodeDeploy is a deployment service that automates application deployments to: